Topological shape transform for thymus structures: Results

 \subsection{From Data to Topological Transforms}

-Within TDA, the ECT is an integral transform that has been extended in numerous ways and successfully applied to biological datasets \cite{crawford2020predicting, roell2023differentiable, wang2021statistical, wang2022gpu, kirveslahti2024digital}.
-Such data comes in the form of n-dimensional images or discretized boundaries of segmented structures; these can be represented as simplicial complexes comprising points, edges, faces, and higher-dimensional simplices.
-One of the simplest computable topological invariants, the Euler characteristic, is given by the alternating sum of the number of n-dimensional simplices in the simplicial complex $K$: $\chi(K) = \sum_{i=1}^n (-1)^i \#\text{ of $i$ dimensional simplices in }K,$ where $n$ is the maximal dimension of all simplices in $K$.
+Within TDA, the ECT is a computable shape descriptor that has been extended in numerous ways and successfully applied to biological datasets \cite{crawford2020predicting, roell2023differentiable, wang2021statistical, wang2022gpu, kirveslahti2024digital}.
+Such data comes in the form of $n$-dimensional images or discretized boundaries of segmented structures; these can be represented as simplicial complexes comprising points, edges, faces, and higher-dimensional simplices.
+One of the simplest computable topological invariants, the Euler characteristic, is given by the alternating sum of the number of $n$-dimensional simplices in the simplicial complex $K$: $\chi(K) = \sum_{i=0}^n (-1)^i \#\text{ of $i$-dimensional simplices in }K,$ where $n$ is the maximal dimension of all simplices in $K$.
 To capture geometric information of the complex, Turner et al. proposed sweeping a (hyper)plane through the shape progressively in time ($t$) in a given direction ($v$) and computing the Euler characteristic ($\chi$), which outputs an integer-valued curve for the particular direction (\Cref{ECC_def}).
 By sweeping through all directions, the Euler characteristic transform (ECT) is the correspondence between directions and curves (\Cref{ECT_def}).
 The ECT is invertible, meaning one can reconstruct the original shape and thereby derive any geometric information captured by other shape descriptors \cite{schapira1995tomography, curry2022many, ghrist2018persistent}.

-Since the ECT is sensitive to the complex, DETECT (\cite{marsh2022detecting}) was proposed to smooth, normalize, and average across all $\text{ECC}_K^v$:
+Since the ECT is sensitive to the orientation of the complex, DETECT (\cite{marsh2022detecting}) was proposed to smooth, normalize, and average across all $\text{ECC}_K^v$:

 We apply ECT and DETECT to the synthetic networks.
-To visualize the discriminative power of each method, we embed the resulting shape descriptors in two dimensions using multidimensional scaling (MDS) \cite{borg2005modern, kruskal1964multidimensional}.
-The standard ECT distinguishes two classes of perfectly aligned shapes, whereas DETECT fails (\Cref{fig: toy example}\textit{B-C}, left), illustrating the information loss introduced during the averaging step.
+To visualize the discriminative power of each method, we embed the resulting shape descriptors in two dimensions using multidimensional scaling (MDS) \cite{borg2005modern, kruskal1964multidimensional} (which places shapes as points so that more similar shapes are closer together).
+The standard ECT distinguishes two classes of perfectly aligned shapes, whereas DETECT fails (\Cref{fig: toy example}\textit{C-D}, left), illustrating the information loss introduced during the averaging step.
 Indeed, both complexes yield identical DETECT transforms.